Joint Waveform and Passive Beamformer Design in Multi-IRS-Aided Radar: Introduction

 Similar to a conventional radar \cite{radarsignaldesign2022}, a judicious design of transmit waveforms improves the performance of IRS-aided radar.
 Whereas designing radar probing signals is a well-studied problem~\cite{radarsignaldesign2022,li2017fast,BOSE2021,hu2016locating,soltanalian2013joint}, it is relatively unexamined for IRS-aided radar.
 In this context, transmit sequences that mitigate the non-linearities of amplifiers and yield a uniform power transmission over time are of particular interest.
 Unimodular sequences with the minimum peak-to-average power ratio exhibit these properties and have been studied in previous non-IRS works for radar applications~\cite{hu2016locating}.
 In this paper, we jointly design unimodular sequences and IRS beamformers.

 Multipath propagation through multiple IRS platforms increases the spatial diversity of the radar system \cite{xu2021mimo}.
 To this end, we investigate the benefits of multipath processing for multi-IRS-aided target estimation.
-We first derive the CRLB of target parameters for a multi-IRS-aided radar.
+We first derive the CRLB of DoA estimation for a multi-IRS-aided radar.
 Then, we formulate the unimodular waveform design problem based on the CRLB minimization for IRS-aided radar as a unimodular quadratic program (UQP).
 The unimodularity constraint makes the UQP an NP-hard problem.
 In general, UQP may be relaxed via a semi-definite program (SDP) formulation but the latter has a high computational complexity as well\cite{naghsh2013doppler,9896984}.
 Inspired by the power method that has the advantage of simple matrix-vector multiplications, \cite{soltanalian2014designing,soltanalian2013joint} proposed \emph{power method like iterations} (PMLI) algorithm to approximate UQP solutions leading to a low-cost algorithm.
 We formulate the IRS beamforming design as a \emph{unimodular quartic programming} (UQ$^2$P).
 Prior works \cite{song2015sequence,li2017fast} on unimodular waveform design with good correlation properties also lead to UQ$^{2}$Ps, for which they employ a more costly majorization-minimization technique.
 On the contrary, we use a quartic to bi-quadratic transformation to solve UQ$^{2}$P by splitting it into two quadratic subproblems.
 Our \emph{u}nimodular waveform and \emph{be}amforming design for multi-IRS \emph{r}adar (UBeR) algorithm is based on the cyclic application of PMLI and provides the optimized CRLB.
+In summary, the contributions of our work are introducing the signal model for a multi-IRS-aided radar system, derivation of the Fisher information for the DoA estimation and developing our algorithm called UBeR for joint Unimodular waveform and beamforming design in multi-IRS-aided radar.